-[00:30:36] Caroline Winterer: And the Declaration of Independence is the most public of public judgments, and it's intended in some sense, as a, sort of we're going into business document, intended for, a European audience saying,

-"We're no longer under the aegis of Great Britain.
+[00:30:05] Caroline Winterer: And, the Declaration of Independence is the most public of public documents, and it's intended, in some sense, as sort of we're going into business document intended for a European audience, saying, "We're no longer under the aegis of Great Britain.
 We are hanging our shingle out for business.
-We are telling you what, what we're all about and that you can form trade agreements and political alliances with us."
-So if you imagine that they mean life, liberty and social, or public happiness then that starts to mean something closer to what we mean by national security in that it's saying that we need life, we need liberty, but we also need a state that is strong enough that it can protect us from external enemies and internal anarchy, you know, insurgents of various kinds.
-And so I think that there's, it will always remain a mystery what Jefferson meant because he knew that this document was really intended for this external audience, it's a diplomatic document.
-And so does he mean life, liberty and internal peace?
-Or does he mean life, liberty and national security for this new and very fragile republic?
+We are telling you what we're all about, and that you can form trade agreements and political alliances with us."

+[00:30:33] Caroline Winterer: So, if you imagine that they knew life, liberty, and social or public happiness then, then that starts to mean something closer to what we mean by national security, in that it's saying that we need life, we need liberty, but we also need a state that is strong enough that it can protect us from external enemies and internal anarchy, insurgence of various kinds.

+[00:30:59] Caroline Winterer: I think that it will always remain a mystery what Jefferson mean, 'cause he knew that this document was really intended for this external audience.
+It's a diplomatic document.
+Does he mean life, liberty, and internal peace?
+Or, does he mean life, liberty, and national security for this new and very fragile republic?

-[00:31:58] Caroline Winterer: I don't think we'll ever going to know, and I don't actually think we need to decide.
-I think what's important to know as we think about the American context is that there are these two ideas that are floating in the air of what the happiness of a polity builds on the will of the people really needs in order to survive.
-And what I would love is if every American out there revisited these 18th century ideas of happiness, because they're not the materialistic hedonism that we have today when we think of happiness, like, "I need a BMW."
-Or I guess, "I live in Palo Alto, I need a Tesla."
-Nothing against Tesla, but you know, a kind of pursuit of material gain.
-That's not what Jefferson meant, he meant something much closer to what you were saying, Jeff, and something much closer to what I was saying.
-But they're all different from what we think of today.
+[00:31:25] Caroline Winterer: I don't think we're ever gonna know, and I don't actually think we need to decide.
+I think what's important to know as we think about the American context, is that there are these two ideas that are floating in the air of what the happiness of a polity built on the will of the people really needs in order to survive.

+[00:31:47] Caroline Winterer: What I would love is if every American out there re-visited these 18th century ideas of happiness, because they're not the materialistic hedonism that we have today when we think of happiness, like I need a BMW.
+Or, I guess, I live in Palo Alto, I need a Tesla.
+Nothing against Tesla.
+But, a kind of pursuit of material gain, that's not what Jefferson meant.
+He meant something much closer to what you were saying, Jeff, and something much closer to what I was saying.
+But, they're all different from what we think of today.

-[00:33:00] Jeffrey Rosen: So powerful and so true, and exactly as you say.
-For Jefferson and the Founding generation, happiness was not feeling good, it was being good.
-It was not hedonism and the pursuit of pleasure, it was virtue and self-mastery.
-And then you raise this really interesting question, what's the similarities and differences between that private happiness that comes from internal tranquility, and public happiness that comes from national security.
-Benjamin Straumann, I'd love your thoughts on how to reconcile those ideas of public and private happiness.
-And I wonder if Caroline's suggestion made me think it...
-Might, might we say that first, Cicero, just as private happiness was achieved by a well-tempered mind, public happiness was achieved by a well-tempered mind to find the same balance in our faculties of reason on the private level that we have to do among the branches of government on the public level?
+[00:32:27] Jeffrey Rosen: So powerful and so true, and exactly as you say, for Jefferson and the founding generation, happiness was not feeling good, it was being good.
+It was not hedonism and the pursuit of pleasure.
+It was virtue and self-mastery.
+And then, you raised this really interesting question, what's the similarities and differences between that private happiness that comes from internal tranquility and public happiness that comes from national security?

+[00:32:51] Jeffrey Rosen: Benjamin Straumann, I'd love your thoughts on how to reconcile those ideas of public and private happiness, and I wonder, Caroline's suggestion made me think, might we say that for Cicero, just as private happiness was achieved by a well-tempered mind, public happiness was achieved by a well-tempered constitution, and we had to find the same balance in our faculties of reason on the private level that we have to do among the branches of government on the public level?
 Might something like that work?